Mi Abuelo

 Summary of Mi Abuelo

-literary devices make poetic output beautiful, meaningful, and interesting.
-Their appropriate use helped the writers to convey their thoughts impressively.
-Alberto has also used some literary devices in this poem whose analysis is as follows.
+The use of literary devices enhances the beauty, meaning, and interest of poetic output.
+Their appropriate use help the writers to convey their thoughts impressively.
+The poet also used some literary devices in this poem, whose analysis is as follows.

-- Allusion: This is a reference to some belief, event, phenomenon, or some persona of historical importance as the poet refers to Indian, his indigenousness.
+1. Allusion: This is a reference to some belief, event, phenomenon, or some persona of historical importance, as the poet refers to Indian, his indigenousness.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ in “men at her wedding will chew the ground” the sound of /o/ in “dressed woman tomorrow and how the best” and “all the mouths in my house”, and the sound of /a/ in “who has served ants with attitude.”
+2. Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /ae/ in “men at her wedding will chew the ground” the sound of /oo/ in “dressed woman tomorrow and how the best” and the sound of /ou/ “all the mouths in my house”, and the sound of /a/ in “who has served ants with attitude”.

-- Alliteration: It means to show the use of initial consonants in the two close occurring words such as /w/ in “wedding will” and /h/ in “he heard.”
+3. Alliteration: It means to show the use of initial consonants in the two closely occurring words, such as /w/ in “wedding will” and the sound of /h/ in “he heard”.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /m/ and /h/ “cured him by mail and he heard groundhogs” and the sound of /p/ and /t/ in “ripple-topped stream in its best suit, in the ground.”
+4. Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /m/ and /d/ “cured him by mail and he heard groundhogs” and the sound of /p/ and /t/ in “ripple-topped stream in its best suit, in the ground”.

 Mi abuelo is an ordinary man.